davidshare/alx-low_level_programming/0x01-variables_if_else_while/README.md

 7. [7-print_tebahpla.c](./7-print_tebahpla.c) - A program that prints the lowercase alphabet in reverse, followed by a new line.
 8. [8-print_base16.c](./8-print_base16.c) - A program that prints all the numbers of base 16 in lowercase, followed by a new line.
 9. [9-print_comb.c](./9-print_comb.c) - A program that prints all possible combinations of single-digit numbers.
+10. [100-print_comb3.c](./100-print_comb3.c) - A Write a program that prints all possible different combinations of two digits.